rzo1/crawler4j/README.md

 Some highlights include:

-- choice of frontiers => avoid using a database with a license that doesn't comply with your use-case
+- choice between multiple frontier implementation => avoid using a database with a license that doesn't comply with your use-case
 - easy substitution of various parser implementations (not only for html, but also css, binary, and plain text)
 - dynamic authentication
 - improved exception handling, more versatile to customize